elixir-tools/elixir-tools.dev/_pages/docs/next-ls/installation.md

 nix profile install github:elixir-tools/next-ls
 ```

+### Notes

+If you run into a `warning: ignoring untrusted substituter 'https://elixir-tools.cachix.org', you are not a trusted user.` message, make sure your user is added to the [`trusted-users`](https://nixos.org/manual/nix/stable/command-ref/conf-file#conf-trusted-users) list.

 ## Mason.nvim

 If you are a [Mason.nvim](https://github.com/williamboman/mason.nvim) user, you can install and update Next LS easily with Mason.